oplS16projects/DonAdu/README.md

 Patrick Donegan - I am currently looking into getting the Webpage and Graphics builder to work together.
 I am looking into (require web-server/formlets) as Ebenezer suggested and hope to find some good stuff on it.

+John Adams- working on user input-submission, ran into trouble with assigning the user input value to the drawing function call.

 ### Final Presentation (last week of semester)
 A fully-working webpage and interactive demo will be ready for presentation to the class.